KolmogorovLab/Wakhan/README.md

 * `--genome-name` genome cellline/sample name to be displayed on plots

-* `--normal-phased-vcf` normal phased VCF file to generate het SNPs frequncies pileup for tumor BAM (if tumor-only mode, use phased `--tumor-vcf` instead)
+* `--normal-phased-vcf` normal phased VCF file (tumor/normal pair mode) to generate het SNPs frequncies pileup for tumor BAM (if tumor-only mode, use phased `--tumor-phased-vcf` instead)

-* `--tumor-vcf` phased VCF is required in tumor-only mode
+* `--tumor-phased-vcf` phased VCF is required in tumor-only mode

 ## Optional parameters